 ABSTRACT

 This study investigated the distribution patterns of meiofauna associated with coral reefs in the waters of the Pangkajene Islands, South Sulawesi, Indonesia.
 Surveys were conducted at depths between 6 and 8 meters, with live coral cover ranging from 10.27% to 78.47%.
-Sediment samples were collected using a 3 cm diameter syringe barrel inserted to a depth of 10 cm at nineteen permanent reef transect sites.
+Sediment samples were collected using a 3 cm diameter core to a depth of 10 cm at nineteen permanent reef transect sites.
 Thirteen meiofaunal taxa were identified, with nematodes, harpacticoid copepods, polychaetes, turbellarians, and foraminifers consistently present at all sites.
 Nematodes dominated the meiofaunal communities, with the highest abundance observed at Site 9 (3,764 individuals/10 cm²).
 Total meiofaunal density varied widely, from 123 to 5,235 individuals/10 cm².
 Cluster analysis based on Bray–Curtis similarity revealed three main groups at a 50% similarity threshold, confirmed by non-metric multidimensional scaling (nMDS) ordination.
 Overlaying live coral cover percentages onto the meiofaunal distribution pattern showed no clear relationship between meiofaunal abundance and coral cover.
 These findings suggest that other environmental factors likely influence meiofaunal community structures on coral reefs.

 Keywords: Distribution; hard coral; coral reef; Raja Ampat Regency.